top of page

 You will be instructed by someone who doesn’t just tell you what you should do, but who has been invested in your success since the class first formed.
 You can also rest assured I practice what I preach with both running and lifting.
 I have seen first hand results for both myself and the clients that I work with.

 Runners deserve more than a quick fix for their injuries, and more than just generic exercise classes to both maintain healthy habits and sustain their running lifestyle.
 This class helps athletes become durable and resilient, often resulting in running personal bests along the way.
-Try out our runner's strength and mobility class, or any of the other strength training options that Zenith has to offer.
+Try out our runner's strength and mobility class, or any of the other strength training options that Zenith PNW has to offer.

 Comments

-Julian C
+Jennifer C

 Receive local training tips, upcoming events, and helpful information.